The six Grothendieck operations on o-minimal sheaves

-We expect that the theory developed here will have interesting applications even in algebraic analysis.
+We expect applications also in algebraic analysis.
 With our definition it is possible to treat the global sub-analytic sites in which are defined sheaves of functions with growth conditions up to infinity (e.g. tempered and Whitney $\mathcal{C}^{\infty }$ or holomorphic functions).
-This kind of objects are very important for applications as in \cite{Da13} and in \cite{DaK} (in which globally sub-analytic sheaves are hidden under the notion of ind-sheaves on a bordered space).
+This kind of objects are very important for applications as in \cite{Da13} and in \cite{DaK} (in which globally sub-analytic sheaves are hidden under the notion of ind-sheaves on a bordered space).\\